Imogen Proud

 • Administrative & public

-Imogen is ranked by Legal 500 for Administrative and Public Law as a ‘rising star’ and by Chambers and Partners as ‘Up and Coming’ in Administrative and Public Law.
+Imogen is ranked by Legal 500 in tier 4 for Administrative Law and Human Rights, and by Chambers and Partners in band 4 for Administrative and Public Law.

 Imogen’s administrative and public law practice involves a mixture of led work, including highly complex judicial reviews, and work as sole counsel.
 Her clients include children in care, asylum seekers, charities and NGOs, schools and universities, companies, public bodies, regulators and Secretaries of State.